Temml dynamic math template

 <div id="myEmptyDiv">

-In our script, we need to have some LaTeX expression, say:
+In our script, we start with some LaTeX tring, say:

 <script> let myLaTeX = 'E = mc^2'; let myEmptyDiv = document.querySelector('#myEmptyDiv'); let displayMode = 'display'; temml.render( myLaTeX, myEmptyDiv, {displayMode} ); </script>